RA Flexible Software Package Documentation Release v6.0.0

 LIN Transmission and Reception

-SAU LIN data reception is disabled until a LIN header is received (slave mode) or a call to R_SAU_LIN_InformationFrameRead() is made (master mode).
+SAU LIN data reception is disabled until a LIN header is received (slave mode) or a call to R_SAU_LIN_Read() is made (master mode).

 Slave Mode Transmission and Reception

-The start frame is detected in slave mode only.
-Start frame reception is interrupt driven, and is enabled after a successful call to R_SAU_LIN_Open() in slave mode.
+The header is detected in slave mode only.
+Header reception is interrupt driven, and is enabled after a successful call to R_SAU_LIN_Open() in slave mode.

-When the LIN break field is detected by the slave node, start frame reception begins without action from the application.
-When start frame reception completes, the user callback is called.
+When the LIN break field is detected by the slave node, header reception begins without action from the application.
+When header reception completes, the user callback is called.

-If the slave node needs to receive the information frame data, the slave node must call R_SAU_LIN_InformationFrameRead() before the first information data is received in order to receive the data.
+If the slave node needs to receive a data frame, it must call R_SAU_LIN_Read() before the first data is received in order to receive the data.
 The user callback is called when reception is complete.
-It is permitted to call R_SAU_LIN_InformationFrameRead() from the callback context.
+It is permitted to call R_SAU_LIN_Read() from the callback context.

-If the slave node needs to publish a response to the start frame, the slave node must call R_SAU_LIN_InformationFrameWrite() and provide the response data and the PID of the received header in the lin_transfer_params_t.
-The user callback is called when transmission is complete.
+If the master node needs to publish a response to its own header, the master node must call R_SAU_LIN_Write() and provide a pointer to the response data.
+The response will be published following the header.
+The user callback is called when the full frame transmission is complete.

-If the slave node neither needs to receive the information frame data, nor publish a response for a received start frame, no action is required to ignore the frame.
+If the slave node neither needs to receive the data frame, nor publish a response for a received header, no action is required to ignore the frame.

 Master Mode Transmission and Reception

-The start frame is not detected in master mode.
-Information frame reception is enabled only after a call to R_SAU_LIN_InformationFrameRead().
+The header is not detected in master mode.
+Data frame reception is enabled only after a call to R_SAU_LIN_Read().

-The start frame is transmitted by calling R_SAU_LIN_StartFrameWrite().
+A header-only frame can be transmitted by calling R_SAU_LIN_Write() with a NULL data pointer.
 The user callback is called when transmission is complete.

-If the master node needs to receive the information frame data response, call R_SAU_LIN_InformationFrameRead() after start frame transmission has completed and before the first information frame data is received.
-It is permitted to call R_SAU_LIN_InformationFrameRead() from the callback context.
+If the master node needs to receive the data response, call R_SAU_LIN_Read() after header transmission has completed and before the first data is received.
+It is permitted to call R_SAU_LIN_Read() from the callback context.

-If the master node needs to publish a response to its own start frame, the master node must call R_SAU_LIN_InformationFrameWrite() only after start frame transmission has completed, and provide the response data and the PID of the transmitted header in the lin_transfer_params_t.
-The user callback is called when transmission is complete.
+If the master node needs to publish a response to its own header, the master node must call R_SAU_LIN_Write() with a non-NULL data pointer.
+The response will be published following the header.
+The user callback is called when the full frame transmission is complete.

 Sleep/Wake-up